Adam Schoenfeld Sells 33,000 Shares of Greenlane Holdings, Inc. (NASDAQ:GNLN) Stock

-Greenlane Holdings, Inc. (NASDAQ:GNLN – Get Rating) CMO Adam Schoenfeld sold 33,000 shares of Greenlane stock in a transaction that occurred on Friday, March 18th.
-The stock was sold at an average price of $0.50, for a total value of $16,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Greenlane Holdings, Inc. (NASDAQ:GNLN – Get Rating) CMO Adam Schoenfeld sold 33,000 shares of the company’s stock in a transaction on Friday, March 25th.
+The stock was sold at an average price of $0.70, for a total value of $23,100.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.

 Adam Schoenfeld also recently made the following trade(s):